The Calorimeter Theory

 Most of our energy production is on the northern hemisphere.

-The heat passes the north pole, melts some ice and cools down a bit.
+The warming passes the north pole, melts some ice and cools down a bit.

-and the amount of ice on the south pole is not changing much.
+The amount of ice on the south pole is not changing much though.

 The wind in the Pacific Ocean normally blows warm water towards Australia and Southeast Asia.